lem0nSec/ASM_World/README.md

 # ASM_World ⛏

-Developing random offensive security code in asm just for fun!!
+**Developing random offensive security code in asm just for fun!!**

+Why is this useful?

+This repo aims to illustrate how common offensive security tactics work in practice.
+By doing so, we are able to fully take advantage of these techniques and try to figure out how to improve them and create new variants!

 Code:
 * Code_01.asm		(standard remote shellcode injection) - NASM